Debts Unsettled - Hollis Oliver - E-Book

 He slammed his hand on top of his bald head.
 “That means, somehow, he traveled back in time.
 That ain’t possible, right?
 Maybe it was his daddy you seen.
 I mean, I seen boys who look just like their daddies.”

 Daniel stood, paced, and talked out loud to himself.
 “That could be, but why was he always on the sideline?
-Each time, he was watching Deborah Mays and her son from a distance.”
+If I'm remembering correctly, each time I saw him, he was watching Deborah Mays and her son from a distance.”

 “Maybe his daddy was shy.
 Maybe he wanted to keep an eye peeled but didn’t like crowds, or people.”